 Massage methods vary, but general recommendations stress finding the appropriate setting and using appropriate techniques.

-- Some parents use a warm (not hot) natural oil such as vegetable or olive oil.
-Slowly rub a little over the baby's body.
+Some parents find it useful to rub a little oil over the baby's body.
 Move your palms in clockwise, rhythmic circles on the baby's abdomen.
 Use only light pressure.

 - Do not massage a sick or feverish child.

 To learn more about Healthwise, visit Healthwise.org.